aws-samples/amazon-transcribe-aws-lambda-profanity-filtering/README.md

 ### Create Vocabulary Filters for profane words in Amazon Transcribe
 The demo can auto-detect one or more languages.
 Therefore, you need first to choose the languages you would like to run the workflow with.
 The complete list of Amazon Transcribe supported languages can be found in the Developer guide (https://docs.aws.amazon.com/transcribe/latest/dg/supported-languages.html).
 Note the required language codes from the list, example: `en-US` (United States English) and `fr-CA` (Canadian French).

-For each one of selected language codes, create a Vocabulary Filter in Amazon Transcribe for all the words you would like to censor and bleep (https://docs.aws.amazon.com/transcribe/latest/dg/vocabulary-filter-create.html).
-Have the names of created filters handy as you will need them in the next step.
+For each one of selected language codes, create a Vocabulary Filter in Amazon Transcribe for all the words you would like to filter out (https://docs.aws.amazon.com/transcribe/latest/dg/vocabulary-filter-create.html).
+Have the names of created vocabulary filters handy as you will need them in the next step.
 Example: `bad_english_words` (English) and `bad_french_words` (French).
-A sample English vocabulary filter words list is provided in the [resources/Samples/](./resources/Samples/) folder.
+A sample English vocabulary filter's words list is provided in the [resources/Samples/](./resources/Samples/) folder.

 ---
 ***NOTE***

-> The demo code allows you to omit adding vocabulary filters for all or some of the languages in the config file; however, if you omit the vocabulary filter of a language, the demo will not censor nor bleep video files of that language which defeats the purpose.
+> The demo code allows you to omit adding vocabulary filters for all or some of the languages in the config file; however, if you omit the vocabulary filter of a language, the demo will not filter nor bleep video files of that language which defeats the purpose.
 ---

 ### Update the Config file
 Edit the json config file `./resources/Config/config.json` and update the `Transcribe Language Codes` list.
 And then for each language, input the name of the vocabulary filter under `Transcribe Language Settings`.
 Here are few configuration examples (pay attention to the JSON format):

-Auto-detect and censor English and French:
+Auto-detect and filter English and French:
 ```json
 {
     "Transcribe Language Codes":[